 Tijuana is a large, modern, and colorful city.
-Its location in the top left corner of Mexico, right on the border of the United States south of San Diego makes it a popular spot for day trippers who just want to hop across the border to enjoy some Mexican color, eat some great food, and do a bit of shopping before heading back.
+Its location in the top left corner of Mexico, right on the border of the United States south of San Diego, makes it a popular spot for day-trippers who just want to hop across the border to enjoy some Mexican color, eat some great food, and do a bit of shopping before heading back.
 But those who wish to spend more time will find that Tijuana has lots to offer beyond the main tourist drag.
-Here are some of our favorite activities to enjoy in and around Tijuana.Continue to 2 of 9 below.
+Here are some of our favorite activities to enjoy in and around Tijuana.

 Stroll Along Avenida Revolución

-Revolution Avenue, known to locals as "La Revu," is Tijuana's main tourist drag, and is within walking distance of the U.S. border crossing.
-If you want to do the stereotypical tourist thing, buy a big sombrero and have your photo taken with a donkey that has zebra stripes painted on it, this is the place for it.
+Revolution Avenue, known to locals as "La Revu," is Tijuana's main tourist drag and is within walking distance of the U.S. border crossing.
+If you want to do the stereotypical tourist thing, buy a big sombrero, and have your photo taken with a donkey that has zebra stripes painted on it, this is the place for it.

-But after that, you should take the opportunity to discover some of the shops, restaurants and galleries that you'll also find along this strip.
-There's more than just t-shirts, postcards, and drug stores selling cheap medicine.
-You'll also find silver jewelry, quality handicrafts from around the country, and boutique shops selling all manner of luxury items.Continue to 3 of 9 below.
+But after that, you should take the opportunity to discover some of the shops, restaurants, and galleries that you'll also find along this strip.
+There's more than just T-shirts, postcards, and drug stores selling cheap medicine.
+You'll also find silver jewelry, quality handicrafts from around the country, and boutique shops selling all manner of luxury items.

 Visit a Traditional Market

-Centro Cultural Tijuana
+Explore the Centro Cultural Tijuana

-You'll recognize the Tijuana Cultural Center by the distinctive spherical building.
-Nicknamed "La Bola" for its shape, the ball houses an IMAX theater.
-The cultural complex is also comprised of a theater and a cubic-shaped exhibit space, and the adjacent Museo de las Californias has a permanent exhibition detailing the history of the region from prehistoric times to the present day, and also hosts temporary exhibits on a variety of themes.
-There are a number of cultural events that take place in the cultural center's esplanade year round, so it's worth checking it out to see what's on during your visit.Continue to 5 of 9 below.
+You'll recognize the Centro Cultural Tijuana (CECUT) by the distinctive spherical building, which is appropriately nicknamed La Bola, or "The Ball," for its shape.
+The cultural center is home to an IMAX theater, an auditorium, and an exhibit space, and the adjacent Museo de las Californias is part of the same complex and houses a permanent exhibition detailing the history of the region from prehistoric times to the present day.
+There are a number of cultural events that take place in the cultural center's esplanade year-round, so it's worth checking it out to see what's on during your visit.

 Check out Plaza Santa Cecilia

-Plaza Santa Cecilia is one of the oldest squares in Tijuana, and is located on Calle Primera and Avenida Revolución.
+Plaza Santa Cecilia is one of the oldest squares in Tijuana and is located on Calle Primera and Avenida Revolución.
 The modern iconic arch that represents the city of Tijuana and symbolizes the connection between Mexico and the United States, contrasts with the traditional arches behind the plaza's stage.
 Walking around this area gives you a feel for traditional Mexico and what Tijuana may have been like way back when.
 The patron saint of music, Saint Cecilia, gives this plaza its name.
-There are frequently concerts and dance performances taking place here.
-If you're lucky, you'll come across some mariachis performing, or a Mexican folk dance troupe giving a show.Continue to 8 of 9 below.
+There are frequent concerts and dance performances taking place here.
+If you're lucky, you'll come across some mariachis performing, or a Mexican folk dance troupe giving a show.

 Hit the Beach